machi121/stracker/README.md

 ## Demo

-Check out the live demo of Stracker: [https://your-deployed-website-url.com](https://your-deployed-website-url.com)
+Check out the live demo of Stracker: [Live Demo](https://your-deployed-website-url.com)

-Watch a quick demo of Stracker on YouTube: [https://youtu.be/your-video-id](https://youtu.be/your-video-id)
+Watch a quick demo of Stracker on YouTube: [Video Demo](https://youtu.be/your-video-id)

 ## Future Enhancements
 Our plans for Stracker's future development include: